 Pharmaceutical companies can get around even needing a patent by getting the FDA to grant them “exclusivity” on a medication.
 Exclusivity means that a single pharmaceutical company has the privilege of being the only company that’s allowed to sell a certain drug or preparation of a drug even if that drug no longer has an active patent.
 For example, a pharmaceutical company can get the exclusive right to sell even a very old medication simply by finding a new indication for using that medication.

 Also, generic drug makers aren’t above playing games with the prices of their products.
-A few years ago, the prices of several hundred generic medications skyrocketed suddenly, randomly and without any apparent reason.
-This hasn’t been occurring this year but, if you do buy your medications directly without using insurance, check the price first before purchasing them.
+A few years ago, the prices of several hundred generic medications skyrocketed suddenly, randomly due to an alleged collusion racket between some generic pharmaceutical companies.
+These price hikes stopped after the collusion was uncovered but, if you do buy your medications directly without using insurance, it’s always a good idea to check the price first before purchasing them.
 There are often many alternative medications that will have exactly the same effect so, if the drug you normally take suddenly jumps from 10¢ to $2 a pill, ask your doctor if he can prescribe something else.

 Pharmacy Benefit Managers

-Pharmacy benefit managers play a major roll in prescription drug purchases in the U.S. yet, very few people know of their existence let alone what they do.
+Pharmacy benefit managers play a major role in prescription drug purchases in the U.S. yet, very few people know of their existence let alone what they do.